top of page

 Over my time so far with Ford, I have:

-- Developed charging program summary presentation and charging progress chart that was presented to Doug Field (CTO) and made into a template for future charging discussions on Field’s request
+- Developed charging program summary report and charging progress chart that was presented to Doug Field

-- Developed and published article sent to all Mach-E customers regarding battery health info. via Ford Pass
+- Developed and published article sent to all Mach-E customers regarding battery health info via Ford Pass

 I was fortunate to be a part of Ford's rotation program and worked in: